afeborgeaud/dsmpy/README.md

 ts = output.ts # time points [0, tlen]
 # brackets can be used to access component and station
 u_Z_FCC = output['Z', 'FCC_CN']
+# to plot a three-component record section, use
+output.plot()
+plt.show()
-# can write synthetics to SAC files
+# to write synthetics to SAC files, use
 output.write(root_path='.', format='sac')
 ```